executablebooks/sphinx-thebe/docs/index.md

 Make your code cells interactive with a kernel provided by [Thebe](http://thebe.readthedocs.org/) and [Binder](https://mybinder.org).

+It uses the excellent [thebe project](http://thebe.readthedocs.org/), and pre-configures `thebe` to be compatible with common Jupyter-related patterns in the Sphinx ecosystem, such as [MyST-NB](https://myst-nb.readthedocs.io/).

 For example, click the button below.
 Notice that the code block beneath becomes editable and runnable!